Building our "Expertise About Experts" improves our ability to serve clients.

 Yes, We Do That.

-But it’s also important to understand why a keeping money advice gap can happen.
+But it’s also important to understand why clients experience an advice gap when it comes to keeping their money.

 Financial advisors tend to concentrate heavily on investing, that is, on growing money.
 They often tend to emphasize their investment focus, something that’s clearly critical.
 It’s what they know, and it requires time to build and maintain that expertise.

-That bias to go deeper and deeper into investing topics comes at the cost of time which might better be allocated to specialized planning.
+That bias to go deeper and deeper into investing topics comes at the cost of time which might be better allocated to specialized planning focused on keeping money.

 The CPA, whose focus is on the tax code, where many planning strategies are possible, often has a different problem: not enough time.